 support with professional development and networking

 Mentees are able to access 2 mentorship sessions each through this program.
-Mentors are assigned at a first-come-first-serve basis.
+Mentors are assigned on a first-come-first-serve basis.

-Do you require accomodations to access mentorship?
-ASL interpreation, note taking and other forms of support may be possible.
+Do you require accommodations to access mentorship?
+ASL interpretation, note taking and other forms of support may be possible.
 Let us know how we can help you access this offering in the registration form.

-A video tutorial of how to set up a Smart Simple account for your application is available on the Toronto Arts Council website.
+A video tutorial on how to set up a Smart Simple account for your application is available on the Toronto Arts Council website.

 Please note: The pre-application mentorship is separate from the Black Arts Projects mentorship program.
 To learn more about funded mentorship options available to successful Black Arts Program applicants, visit TAC's grant webpage.

-Anthony Gebrehiwot (he/him) is an award winning visual artist, photographer and community leader whose creative lens re-visions photography as an ongoing dialogue of social change between subject and society.
+Anthony Gebrehiwot (he/him) is an award-winning visual artist, photographer, and community leader whose creative lens re-visions photography as an ongoing dialogue of social change between the subject and society.
 A self-taught artist and photographer, Gebrehiwot founded XvXy-photo in 2014 focusing on studio portraiture.
-To date, he has worked with several notable brands such as Nike, Royal Bank of Canada, Vice Canada, Absolute, Hudson Bay, The City of Toronto and Linkedin to name a few.
-His work has been featured in over thirty local and international publications such as the Star, the Globe and Mail, PAPER Magazine, Elle UK and Yahoo Lifestyle.
+To date, he has worked with several notable brands such as Nike, Royal Bank of Canada, Vice Canada, Absolute, Hudson Bay, The City of Toronto, and Linkedin to name a few.
+His work has been featured in over thirty local and international publications such as the Star, the Globe and Mail, PAPER Magazine, Elle UK, and Yahoo Lifestyle.